GreenMeteor/humhub-docker/README.md

 - **Development/Testing**: For development or testing purposes, MailHog and other services can be substituted for the system mailer or Redis.

 ## Notice

-**No License Expected**: This repository is provided without a specified license.
-You may use, modify, or distribute the code solely for personal or internal purposes.
-No license is granted for any commercial use or redistribution of this code.
+**No License Expected**: This project is not licensed, which means no permissions are granted for modifications, distribution, or any use of the code.
+This repository is provided as-is, without warranty or support.

+> **Note:** Without a specified license, default copyright laws apply, allowing viewing of the code but not granting any permissions for usage, modification, or distribution.
+Any use of the code should be done in compliance with applicable laws.